ystv/playout/README.md

 `go build ./cmd/playout`
 `./playout`

+## Simplified overview

+The root is playout, provides a little API to create the child MCR's.

+MCR's are groups of channels.

+Channels are the video pipes which ingest a source then create multiple renditions (future versions will have backup source support and slate card support).
+It doesn't introduce much overhead.

+Channels also have two extra optional modules:
+* A Piper
+* A Scheduler

+The piper acts as a safety buffer to a channel's ingest, and swapping between different sources but keeping the output always on.

+The scheduler will provide a television schedule to a channel so it will have content to play that out.
+* A subroutine which will trigger piper to swap sources to what is on the schedule
+* Triggers a player to the channel's ingest (which can be proxied by piper).

+Player will playout a programme.

 ## Design

 > Also don't forget to checkout the schema as well.
 It is heavily documented and commented.

+> This might be out-of-date, so check code / schema or simplified overview.

 Made of a few elements
 ### Public-API